Background GradientBackground Gradient

 Frequently Asked Questions

-AgentKit is OpenAI's new visual workflow builder for creating AI agents.
+AgentKit is OpenAI's new visual workflow builder for creating AI Agents.
 It launched on October 6, 2025, featuring tight integration with ChatKit for creating modern chat interfaces.
-However, it uses rigid sequential routing that requires manual if/else nodes for agent decision-making.
+However, it uses rigid sequential routing that requires manual if/else nodes for multi-agent collaboration and rich UI rendering.

-AgentKit has several key limitations: rigid sequential routing requiring manual if/else nodes, bloated workflows where tool responses must be routed to new agents instead of back to the calling agent, one MCP tool per server node, exclusive OpenAI model support, and no code-to-UI import capability.
+AgentKit has several key limitations: rigid sequential routing requiring manual if/else nodes for multi-agent workflows, exclusive OpenAI model support, and no code-to-UI import capability.

 Inkeep combines AgentKit's polished UI capabilities with n8n's autonomous routing, while adding truly no-code agent delegation using natural language.
 It offers simplified tool management, dynamic context injection, lightweight frontend integration, and a highly customizable open-source component library.